Go to Reviews.org AU Edition

 2.4 GHz isn’t always the standard Wi-Fi setup

-So, sometimes the solution is as simple as flipping a switch on your router so that it's transmitting in 2.4 GHz, and that's the connection you're using.
+So, sometimes the solution is as simple as flipping a switch on your wireless router so that it's transmitting in 2.4 GHz, and that's the connection you're using.

 But that's only available on some routers.
-Either older routers or kind of higher-end routers that have an actual physical switch, or they're highly customizable with software that lets you make those changes easily in the background.
+Either older routers or kind of higher-end wireless routers that have an actual physical switch, or they're highly customizable with software that lets you make those changes easily in the background.

 A lot of newer mesh systems and supposedly user-friendly systems (Google Nest Wi-Fi, Amazon eero), don't let you make that choice.
 They try to make things easy by taking away certain choices like whether you want to connect via 5 GHz or 2.4 GHz.
-They just make that decision automatically based on the location of the device you're using—they will always default to 5 GHz if they can, and there's a reason for that.
+They just make that decision automatically based on the location of the wireless device you're using—they will always default to 5 GHz if they can, and there's a reason for that.

-But you'll need a workaround if you have a device that requires 2.4 GHz and you can only seem to get a 5 GHz connection.
+But you'll need a workaround if you have a wireless device that requires 2.4 GHz and you can only seem to get a 5 GHz connection.

 The difference between 2.4 GHz and 5 GHz